 Many of those expats end up making a life in PV and just staying!
 A tourist visa is only valid for 6 months, but it’s totally possible to get a resident visa to extend your stay and make a life here!
 I did it, so could you!

 Check out this Facebook Group for everything you need to know about Puerto Vallarta.

 If you are visiting Puerto Vallarta for the first time, you should definitely check out “Old Town”, or also called, the “Romantic Zone”.
 This is where you will find so many super chill bars and restaurants, many of them packed with Americans and Canadians.
 You might feel a little at home here and meet some new friends.

 I hope this helped convince you to visit Puerto Vallarta!
 As I said, I LOVE this place, it is my second home and I can almost guarantee you will fall in love with it too.

-For more information about visiting Puerto Vallarta, Mexico, you can head over to their Official Tourism Guide.
+For even more information about visiting Puerto Vallarta, Mexico, you can head over to the Puerto Vallarta Tourism Board.